 The United Reformed Church we intend to transform into an auditorium for music, talks and other events, which the College currently does not have the capacity to host.
 This great building will become one of the best chamber music venues in Cambridge.

 4 Mill Lane will contain flexible gallery and exhibition space, a Recital Room, and much-needed teaching, seminar and meeting rooms.

 1 Mill Lane and Kenmare House are intended to provide a new home for administrative offices and Fellows’ studies, freeing up around 40 more rooms for student accommodation on the Chapel side of the Trumpington Street, bringing the total number of additional study bedrooms provided by the Mill Lane site to around 140.
 Trumpington Street will have a new entrance to the College, including an additional Porters’ Lodge.

 Pembroke expects to get vacant possession of the Trumpington Street buildings, 1 and 4 Mill Lane in January 2018, at which point internal refurbishment can begin.
 Certain administrative offices should be in use there by October 2018, immediately freeing up several additional student bedrooms on the Chapel side.
 We will submit a planning application around Easter 2018, and hope to be granted permission in summer 2018.
-This will be followed by getting vacant possession of Stuart House and United Reformed Church in 2019, and the rest of the Mill Lane site in 2021.
+This will be followed by getting vacant possession of Stuart House in 2019 and United Reformed Church in 2020, and the rest of the Mill Lane site in 2021.
 We hope to have finished all work on the site, including demolitions and rebuilds, and the Ray and Dagmar Dolby Court, by 2023.